 30 Dec Yin Yoga – Q&A With Duncan Peak

 Yin yoga is a style of yoga that has been steadily growing in stature and popularity in recent times.
 If you haven’t been to a Yin yoga class yourself, you don’t know what you are missing out on.
 Amongst pure bliss and a feeling of complete calmness in body and mind, there are so many other amazing benefits.
 We have sat down with Power Living‘s Founder and Master Facilitator Duncan Peak to talk about all things Yin, his favourite Yin pose and all the benefits a Yin practice will give you.
-Plus, more details on all the upcoming Yin Teacher Trainings, that will elevate your skills as a modern yoga teacher.
+Plus, more details on our upcoming Yin Teacher Training, that will elevate your skills as a modern yoga teacher.
 You don’t want to miss these.

 Yin Q&A with Duncan Peak

 How did you discover your love for Yin?
 Tell us about your journey.